pnnl/ruleset-checking-tool/docs/ruleset_functions/get_building_segment_window_wall_areas.md

-## get_overall_building_segment_wwr
+## get_building_segment_window_wall_areas

-Description: This function would determine window wall ratio for a building segment.
+Description: This function would determine fenestration and envelope above-grade wall area for a building segment.

 Inputs:
-  - **RMR**: The RMR that needs to determine window wall ratio.
+  - **RMR**: The RMR that needs to determine fenestration and envelope above-grade wall area.

 Returns:

-- **building_wwr_dictionary**: A dictionary that saves window wall ratio for all building segments in building.
+- **window_wall_areas_dictionary**: A dictionary that saves building segment ID with the total area of fenestration and total area of all envelope above-grade walls in the building segment.

 Function Call: